Cody-Learner/aurch/README.md

 **etc-sudoers.d-aurch-example**

-* Added line for no sudo needed to remove `aurch-sudo` file created in the `-Cc` operation.
+* Added line for no sudo pw needed to remove `aurch-sudo` file created in the `-Cc` operation.

 **README.md:**
 * Update to reflect changes.